stijn-dejongh/lovecraft_public_domain/raw_converts/hy.md

 a lesser evil than solitude.
 Especially was he afraid to be out of doors alone when the stars were shining, and if forced to this condition he would often glance furtively at the sky as if hunted by some monstrous thing therein.
-He did not always glance at the same place in the sky&mdash;it seemed to be a different place at different times.
+He did not always glance at the same place in the sky--it seemed to be a different place at different times.
 On spring evenings it would be low in the northeast.
 In the summer it would be nearly overhead.
 In the autumn it would be in the northwest.
 In winter it would be in the east, but mostly if in the small hours of morning.
 Midwinter evenings seemed least dreadful to him.
-Only after two years did I connect this fear with anything in particular; but then I began to see that he must be looking at a special spot on the celestial vault whose position at different times corresponded to the direction of his glance&mdash;a spot roughly marked by the constellation Corona Borealis.
+Only after two years did I connect this fear with anything in particular; but then I began to see that he must be looking at a special spot on the celestial vault whose position at different times corresponded to the direction of his glance--a spot roughly marked by the constellation Corona Borealis.

   We now had a studio in London, never separating, but never discussing the days when we had sought to plumb the mysteries of the unreal world.
 We were aged and weak from our